Azure/fta-networking/doc/why.md

 #### [prev](./welcome.md) | [home](./welcome.md)  | [next](./concepts.md)

-## Networking in Azure is defined virtually
+## Networking in Azure is defined virtually (what is this "Fabric" I keep hearing about)

 This means networking concepts learnt traditionally don't always apply.